Afro-Haitians: Bahá'í Faith

 There is a small but growing Bahá'í community in Haiti.

 Languages

 Two languages are spoken in Haiti.
 French is taught in schools and known by about 42% of the population, but spoken by a minority of black and biracial residents, in Port-au-Prince and other cities.
-Haitian Creole, with roots in French, Spanish, Taino, Portuguese, English, and African languages, is a language with dialectal forms in different regions.
+Haitian Creole, with roots in French, Spanish, Taíno, Portuguese, English, and African languages, is a language with dialectal forms in different regions.
 It is spoken throughout the country, but is used extensively in rural areas.